patrickcping/pingone-go-sdk-v2/management/docs/SignOnPolicyAction.md

 ### NewSignOnPolicyAction

-`func NewSignOnPolicyAction(priority int32, signOnPolicy SignOnPolicyActionCommonSignOnPolicy, type_ EnumSignOnPolicyType, identityProvider SignOnPolicyActionIDPIdentityProvider, agreement SignOnPolicyActionAgreementAgreement, attributes SignOnPolicyActionProgressiveProfilingAttributes, preventMultiplePromptsPerFlow bool, promptIntervalSeconds int32, promptText string, ) *SignOnPolicyAction`
+`func NewSignOnPolicyAction(priority int32, type_ EnumSignOnPolicyType, identityProvider SignOnPolicyActionIDPAllOfIdentityProvider, agreement SignOnPolicyActionAgreementAllOfAgreement, attributes []SignOnPolicyActionProgressiveProfilingAllOfAttributes, preventMultiplePromptsPerFlow bool, promptIntervalSeconds int32, promptText string, ) *SignOnPolicyAction`

 NewSignOnPolicyAction instantiates a new SignOnPolicyAction object This constructor will assign default values to properties that have it defined,